 If you have tried downloading iTunes for Ubuntu or any other Linux distro in the past, you might have been confronted with a nasty surprise: “There’s no iTunes for Ubuntu / Linux!
 How do I access my iPhone / iPad / iPod from Ubunu / Linux !?”
 That was totally my reaction when I tried to access my iPad from Ubuntu out of curiosity last week.
 Previously, I had always accessed my iPad from Windows using iTunes.

 The bitter truth is that a native version of iTunes isn’t available for Linux yet.
-At the time of writing this blog post, Apple simply doesn’t care about supporting iTunes on operating systems other than Windows and Mac OS.
+At the time of writing this blog post, iTunes is not officially supported on operating systems other than Windows and Mac OS.
 Hopefully this will change in the future.
 For the time being, the least we can do is make use of some workarounds.

 While it’s possible to run the Windows version of iTunes on Linux using WINE, this method doesn’t always work with all versions of iTunes, particularly the latest ones.
 In this blog post, I’m going to share two solutions that are guaranteed to work well.